Vikms95/react-shop-cart/README.md

 - Use typeof operator insteaf of booleans to type check

 - Use unique keys for my mapped elements (assign id or href)

+- Use tip 5 for the exports/modules (he calls it barrel)